rinriukato/HertzBot/README.md

 # Features
 Hertz (at its current state) mostly ping pongs replies with its commands.

-* You can ask Hertz for a Milkis, and Hertz shall provide
+* You can ask Hertz for a various drinks and Hertz shall provide
 * If you say thanks in reply to someone else, Hertz may jump in and steal the credit
-* Hertz will send a neat happy birthday message if you say the following: ```Hertz send birthday to [NAME]```
+* Keeps track of how many drinks you've ask for and records it
+* A special user interaction system known as the "Wave Battle".

 # Wave Battle System